 The Floral Formula of Hibiscus

-Hibiscus or China rose is an angiosperm belonging to the Malvaceae family.
-It is widely found in the tropical and subtropical regions and is a cultivated plant.
-It is used majorly as an ornamental plant and flower.
-Some other plants belonging to the Malvaceae family are cotton, lady's finger, mallow, etc. The family is also termed the mallow family.
-Floral Formulas are used for the description of each plant and its features.
-The floral formula for Hibiscus gives detailed information about the flower.
+Hibiscus or China rose is an angiosperm that belongs to the Malvaceae family.
+It is very widely found in the tropical and subtropical regions of the world and is a cultivated plant.
+It is used primarily as an ornamental plant and flower.
+A few other plants belonging to the Malvaceae family are cotton, lady's finger, mallow, etc. The family is also known as the mallow family.
+The Floral Formulas are used to give a description of each plant and its features.

-The floral formula is a numerical and symbolic representation of the morphological features of a flower.
-It consists of different floral characteristics and structures which comprise a flower.
-The floral formula of china rose or hibiscus is covered in the syllabus of NEET.
+A floral formula is a numerical and symbolic representation of the morphological features of the flower.
+It depicts the different floral characteristics and structures which make up a flower.

 Hibiscus flower floral formula can be written as follows-

 Br Brl ⊕ ⚥ K(5) C5 A(∞) G(5)